A-Archives-and-Forks/go-spoof/README.md

   -v string
         be verbose (default None)
 ```

-Owned by Black Hills Infosec
+Made with ❤️ by Black Hills Infosec
-Created by her3tic and redwingblackbird